 Evidence establishing that the applicant’s stay in the United States will be temporary.

-For complete information about applying for E-3 status, visit the U.S. State Department’s E-3 website.
+For complete information about applying for E-3 status, visit the USCIS website's page on the E-3 visa.

 Scholars in E-3 status have two options for extending their stay: